 Our hike will take us first up to the impressive ruins of the 13th-century Fort de Buoux.
 After exploring the site, our route continues up to the crest of the Grand Luberon, with 360-degree views of the surrounding area.
 On a clear day, we may have views as far as the Southern Alps and Mediterranean.
 Our descent takes us by the goat farm at La Castelas, on to the hamlet of Sivergues, and finally back to our accommodations in Saignon.

 Day 4: Saignon to Saint Saturnin Les Apt

-Leaving Saignon, our hike takes us down though old terraces and orchards, across lavender fields, and through forests to the “Rustrel Colorado.”
-Once the site of ocher mining, the process of extracting ocher pigment from the clay has left an amazing array of cliffs and Dr. Seuss-like pinnacles displaying colors ranging from deep reds and oranges to yellow and white.
+Leaving Saignon, our hike takes us down through old terraces and orchards, across lavender fields, and through forests to the “Rustrel Colorado.”
+Once the site of ocher mining, Rustrel Colorado features an amazing array of cliffs and Dr. Seuss-like pinnacles (left over from ochre extraction) displaying colors that range from deep reds and oranges to yellow and white.
 Our day will end with a short transfer to the classic Provencal town of Saint Saturnin les Apt.